CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 Save the current environment settings.

-Available export settings are "General Settings" "Talk: User Dictionary" "Talk: Preset" adn "Talk: Speech Clips".
+Available export settings are "General Settings" "Talk: User Dictionary" "Talk: Preset" and "Talk: Speech Clips".

 The extension of the saved file is `.ccsa`.